 The thing is: everyone in the Congress is a “Congress member” — both House and Senate — whether they are called that or not, but they are all in the Congress.
 Why does she have this disconnect?
 She doesn’t have any problem saying the word “Senator.”

-She also consistently refers to the US nation’s capital as “Washington DC” even though the official name of the nation’s capital is the District of Columbia (also known as The District or DC).
+She also consistently refers to the US nation’s capital as “Washington DC” even though the official name of the nation’s capital is the District of Columbia as you can see in the images below (also known as The District or DC).
 Related: It’s District of Columbia, not Washington DC.

 When I lived in the District, everyone I knew from New York City — which is where Amy is based — referred to the District or District of Columbia; they never called my home city “Washington DC”.
 They knew better.
 It’s interesting that she has that sheeple “Washington DC” language cemented in her vocabulary, yet she’s quickly latched on to the new “Latinx” fad.
 So she is able to update her language to some extent.
 She also uses that revisionist history and corporate-conformist “LGBT(Q)” shit — lesbians did not lead our Movement as the “L” first implies; gay guys led the Movement along with Drag Queens — that one sees spammed all over the Internet, instead of using the word Queer.
 Queer is all-inclusive.
 (Originally is was GLBTQ).
 Comedian and actor Lea DeLaria — who uses the word Queer — says that, “By the time you get through all those letters, the parade is over.”
 Indeed.
 But that’s what the conformist sheeple have been brainwashed to say and to write.